-For the past six months, drug users in Durban have not been able to access the clean needles that could help them avoid HIV and hepatitis infections.
+But for the past six months, drug users in Durban have not been able to access the clean needles that could help them avoid HIV and hepatitis infections.

 The impact on drug users has been “disturbing”, TB/HIV Care spokesperson Alison Best says.

 One patient, who has Hepatitis C and is HIV positive, said that she had been forced to share needles with a partner since the project closed.

 “I put my partner at risk every time we use,” she told TB/HIV Care.

 “I’ve been using two needles for over a month," said another patient.
 "Using a blunt needle has caused some of my veins to collapse.
 I’m afraid I will end up using someone else’s needles."